check-sked/crypto_data_resources/bridges/README.md

 ## Files and Folders Overview

+### bridge_id.py

+- Returns table with bridges, their corresponding IDs, and the chains they are available on.
+- See [here]() for example of file returned.

+--

 ### historical_bridge_data.py

 - Returns historical bridge data including deposit and withdraw volume (in USD) and counts of deposit and withdrawal transactions.